triggermesh/docs/docs/targets/awssqs.md

 # Event Target for AWS SQS

-This event Target receives [CloudEvents][ce] over HTTP and invokes an AWS Simple Queue Service (SQS).
+This event Target receives [CloudEvents][ce] over HTTP and invokes an AWS SQS endpoint.

 ## Prerequisites